-- The controller receives input from view and uses logic to convert the input to a demand for the model that grabs the data and the controller passes data to the view from the model back for the user for better display.
+- The controller receives input from the view and uses logic to convert the input to a demand for the model that grabs the data and the controller passes data to the view from the model back to the user for better display.

 Initially, the Webwork framework started with the Struts framework and its motto was to render a well-developed and enhanced framework that is built on Struts in order to design web development easier for the developers.
 After a certain while, the Struts community and the Webwork framework both joined hands to create the famous Struts2 framework.

-- Template Support − By using templates, we can support the generating of views.
+- Template Support − By using templates, we can support the generation of views.

-- Plugin Support − The core Struts2 performances can be enlightened with the help of plugins Support.
+- Plugin Support − The core Struts2 performances can be enlightened with the help of plugin Support.
 The number of plugins Support is available for Struts2.

 - Easy to Modify Tags − Tag markups in Struts2 can be used by Freemarker templates.
 JSP or Java knowledge is not required.
 Basic knowledge of XML, HTML, and CSS knowledge is enough to modify the tags.